decretist/Dissertation/Chapter0/chapter0.md

-centuries, and I knew that he had written a book about Gratian's *Decretum*.[@chodorow_ecclesiology_1972] I was therefore aware of Gratian in a general sort of way, although the only use I made of the *Decretum* in connection with that project was to consult the Latin text of Nicholas II's 1059 decree on papal elections (D.23 c.1).
+centuries, and I knew that he had written a book about Gratian's *Decretum*.[@chodorow_ecclesiology_1972] I was therefore aware of Gratian in a general sort of way, although the only use I made of the *Decretum* in connection with my thesis was to consult the Latin text of Nicholas II's 1059 decree on papal elections (D.23 c.1).

-Stan encouraged me to use computer-aided typesetting for my thesis, and in this way I acquired a skill unusual at the time that led directly to my IT career.
+Stan encouraged me to use computer-aided typesetting for the project, and in this way I acquired a then-unusual skill that led directly to my IT career.
 In the mid to late 80s I went on to take most of the required courses for the undergraduate Computer Science major at UC San Diego (e.g., Data Structures, Compiler Construction,